-Desktop Ecosystem revenue increased 14% in the first quarter of fiscal 2024 compared with the same quarter of fiscal 2023, primarily due to customer growth and price increases in our QuickBooks Desktop and Enterprise subscription offerings.
+Desktop Ecosystem revenue increased 10% in the second quarter of fiscal 2024 and 12% in the first six months of fiscal 2024 compared with the same periods of fiscal 2023.
+The increase in both periods was primarily due to customer growth and price increases in our QuickBooks Desktop and Enterprise subscription offerings.